- Involve patients in decisions about their care.

 - Accountability - accountability and transparency in delivering safeguarding.

-To ensure you are able to meet their safeguarding obligations, your organisation should have effective arrangements in place, including:
+To ensure you can meet their safeguarding obligations, your organisation should have effective arrangements in place, outlined below.

 - Regular mandatory staff training in safeguarding.
-Everyone in the practice team should be aware of their personal responsibility to report concerns and know the reporting process.
+Everyone in the practice team should be aware of their personal responsibility to report concerns and know the exact reporting process for this.

 - A named lead for adult safeguarding who can organise training, advise staff and oversee the reporting of concerns.